Teach Mindfulness with Attention, Values, Wisdom and an Open Heart

 The latter half of the certification program, during Semester 2, participants engage in direct teaching experience.
 The rationale is that doing is learning.
 Leading these sessions means that participants need to understand fully the theory and practice of MLP, to be able to explain them clearly, and constructively engage participants in the practical relevance of the MLP.
 Participants will:

 This is done with volunteer participants outside the course (eg, work colleagues, friends, family), seeking to engage them in the practical everyday relevance of some of the MLP practices.
-An extensive MLP teaching manual and support from course instructors is provided in the design of these sessions.
+An extensive MLP teaching manual and support from course instructors is provided.

-- In a small group, conduct a two-hour public workshop session on one core aspect of the MLP at the final Residential Workshop.
+- In a small group, conduct a workshop session on one core aspect of the MLP at the final Residential Workshop.

-Retreat Center and Accommodations: La Casa de Maria Retreat Center is located just 90 miles north of Los Angeles, California on 26 acres with contemplative spaces, gardens and an orchard not far from ocean or mountains.
-Participants will be hosted in newly renovated double occupancy rooms with a private bath and shower.
+Retreat Center and Accommodations: Mercy Retreat Center is located in Auburn, CA on 33 acres offering many outdoor areas for meditation and relaxation, including garden paths, meditation groves, and a labyrinth.
+Participants will be hosted in single occupancy rooms.
 Handicap accessible rooms are available upon request.
-All meals are included beginning with dinner Sunday, October 29th and are served in the retreat dining room.
+All meals are included and are served in the retreat dining room.
 Our retreat will offer fresh, healthy vegetarian meals.
 If special diet needs exist, please let us know.
 The staff is able to accommodate most special dietary needs.

 Cost: Cost for the 2020-21 program will be announced soon.
 Cost includes both week-long residential workshops, the full year of coursework and individual supervision.
 Participants are responsible for the cost of their own travel expenses.

 Frequently Asked Questions

-– At the completion of the program, what will the certification prepare me to do?
+– At the completion of the program, what will the MLP Teacher Certification prepare me to do?

-The MLP Teacher Certification is an endorsement by the instructors that you are qualified to offer the 20 hour Mindful Life Program Foundations Course, as well as present talks and presentations on mindfulness and it allows you the opportunity to utilize the Foundations Course curriculum and course materials and be listed as a certified MLP teacher on our website.
+The MLP Teacher Certification is an endorsement by the instructors that you are qualified to offer the 20 hour Mindful Life Program Foundations Course, as well as present talks and presentations on mindfulness; certification also allows you the opportunity to utilize the Foundations Course curriculum and course materials and be listed as a certified MLP teacher on our website.
 For those who also become certified as a Mindfulness in Recovery® Teacher, one has the qualification to teach and present the MIR curriculum.

 – Who is able to apply to the program?

-We encourage a diverse range of applicants from all walks of life to apply, who are ready to deepen their mindfulness practice, to model living mindfully and teach mindfulness in various types of settings, groups, and organizations.
-Participants are selected for admission in the program on the basis of their perceived potential to succeed in their own practice and in their ability to teach others.
+We encourage a diverse range of applicants from all walks of life who are ready to deepen their mindfulness practice, to model living mindfully, and to teach mindfulness in various types of settings, groups, and organizations.
+Participants are selected for admission to the program on the basis of their perceived potential to succeed in their own practice and in their ability to teach others.

 – What is required to apply to the program?

-A completed application with three references, a phone interview of the applicant and references and participation in a MLP Foundations Course in person or the Online Four Keys of Mindfulness Course prior to applying or scheduled for before August 15th, 2017.
+A completed application with three references, phone interviews of the applicant and his/her references and participation in an MLP Foundations Course in person, the Online Four Keys of Mindfulness Course, or the MIR Training before the program begins in June.

 – When is the application deadline?